K M Baharul Islam

-K M Baharul Islam is presently the Chairperson of Centre of Excellence in Public Policy and Government at Indian Institute of Management Kashipur.
+K M Baharul Islam is presently the Director, Institute of Management Technology Hyderabad, India.
+He was a Professor and the Chairperson of Centre of Excellence in Public Policy and Government at Indian Institute of Management Kashipur from July 2012 to Jan 2025.
 He served as the Dean (Academics) during 2019-2021 at the same institute.
 He was elected as a Fellow of the Royal Asiatic Society of Great Britain and Ireland on 18 March 2020.
-In October 2021, he was invited as a Visiting Professor at the London School of Economics.
+Since October 2021, he is a visiting professor at the London School of Economics.

 Appointments

 During 2016-2018 he was a Fellow at the Indian Institute of Advanced Study, Shimla, India where he worked on Translingualism and Migration.
 He specialises in the areas of Development Program Evaluations, Policy Analysis, Institutional Development, ICT Policies and e-Government in Asia and Africa.
 Prof Islam holds the position of Professor of Communications at Indian Institute of Management Kashipur.
-He is a member of the Board of Governors of Indian Institute of Management Kashipur and the Academic Council of Aligarh Muslim University.
+He was a member of the Board of Governors of Indian Institute of Management Kashipur (2019-2021) and the Academic Council of Aligarh Muslim University (2021-2025).

 He is a Fellow at the US India Policy Institute in Washington DC.
 He has been awarded Shastri Institutional Collaborative Research Grant (2018–20) by Shastri Indo-Canadian Institute for the project on “Gender Diversity in Boardrooms and Business Schools” in collaboration with Rupa Banerjee of Ryerson University (now Toronto Metropolitan University), Canada.
 He has also been sanctioned an action research scheme project on Continuing Legal Education by the Ministry of Law and Justice, Government of India (2018-2019).
 His conducted a Bangladesh-India study on "Co-deployment of Optical Fiber Cables along the Asian Highways and Trans-Asian Railways for E-resilience" under the Asia-Pacific Information Superhighway initiative of the United Nation's Economic and Social Commission for Asia and the Pacific (UNESCAP), Bangkok.